 M: “I am afraid there is a problem.
 I am from Schleswig-Holstein.”

 A: “Oh.
 I understand there is a Question?”

 M: “The wrong one.
 I am German.”

 A: “Oh, damnit.
 It would have been so terribly tidy.”

-…and that’s how Arthur accidentally proposed to a Russian baroness.
+…and that’s how Arthur accidentally proposed a loveless marriage to a Russian baroness.

 Act 2: It gets worse.